-At a ceremony in Tokyo on October 23, Their Imperial Highnesses Prince Hitachi, honorary patron of the Japan Art Association, and Princess Hitachi paid homage to the winners of the organization’s 2018 Praemium Imperiale International Arts Award.
+October 2018 – At a ceremony in Tokyo on October 23, His Imperial Highness Prince Hitachi, honorary patron of the Japan Art Association, paid homage to the winners of the organization’s 2018 Praemium Imperiale International Arts Award.

 Before the awards ceremony, a special reception to commemorate the 30th anniversary of the Praemium Imperiale was held on the same day in the presence of Their Majesties the Emperor and Empress and HIH Prince and Princess Hitachi.

 Now in its 30th year, the Praemium Imperiale is the world’s most prestigious international prize in the fields of Painting, Sculpture, Architecture, Music, and Theatre/Film.
 It has become a powerful voice for the importance of culture in today’s world, bringing international attention to the arts in much the same way as the Nobel Prize brings attention to the sciences.

 The Praemium Imperiale was created in 1988 to commemorate the 100th anniversary of the Japan Art Association and to honor the late Prince Takamatsu, who was the Association’s honorary patron for almost six decades.
 The Association chooses the winners based on the recommendations of individual International Advisors in England, France, Italy, Germany, Japan and the United States.
 Each advisor is guided by the recommendations of a nominating committee comprising cultural leaders from his home country.
 The International Advisors are leading figures with a deep interest or involvement in the arts.

 Among this year’s laureates, Riccardo Muti was mentioned underlining the fact that he is considered: “Maestro among Maestros” and that his contribution on Verdi’s operas is historic: